Stack Underflow

 Provided end to end answers with multiple examples

 This is an example where the absence of humanity works in its favour.
-AI lacks six key human traits: Backstory, Friends and Colleagues, Humility and Self-doubt, Accountability and Shame, Humour and a rooted Point of View.
+AI lacks seven key human traits: Backstory, Friends and Colleagues, Humility and Self-doubt, Accountability and Shame, Humour, Tactile senses and a rooted Point of View.
 None of these are required or even desirable in answering technical questions about how to write code.

-I was going to put a tech blog on this site, as a substitute for my posts to SO.
-But then I realized I would just be substituting for something that has been, not just rendered obsolete, but obliterated completely.
+I have a huge library of technical notes and was wondering if I should post them somewhere - maybe to my website.
+But then I realized I would just be spending time on a task that has been, not just rendered obsolete, but obliterated completely.

 In the human competition with AI, we have to pick our battles.